 Do you have old vintage gear that never included a sequencer?
 With SQ4 Sequence Processor, you can add movement and control to drive pads or effects in a hardware and software instrument.

-Dialog Audio has also tested several Audio Interfaces and provides more on the needed SysEx Messages and Synthesizer Command to assist you to get started quickly.
+Dialog Audio has also tested several Audio Interfaces and provides more on the needed SysEx Messages and Synthesizer Command to assist you in getting started quickly.

-A warning if you use CV to control the external device: CV audio signals produced by the plug-in might damage your audio interface and/or other equipment such as synthesizers, speakers etc.
+A warning if you use CV to control the external device: CV audio signals produced by the plug-in might damage your audio interface or other equipment such as synthesizers, speakers, etc.

-Through SQ4 you control hardware synthesizers with MIDI inputs via MIDI CC messages, RPN and non-RPN messages, or MIDI SysE messages.
-Or if you have really old hardware you can use CV (Control Voltage) signals, you need additional hardware and cables.
-The hardware you want to control needs to have input ports for example for MIDI.
+Through SQ4 you control hardware synthesizers with MIDI inputs via MIDI CC messages, RPN and non-RPN messages, or MIDI SysEx messages.
+Or if you have old hardware, you can use CV (Control Voltage) signals.
+You need additional equipment and cables.
+The stuff you want to control needs to have input ports for example for MIDI.

 You can select a Sequence Type, define the steps, direction, rate, add some natural movement through a swing parameter.

 In the example below I did use SQ4 to add movement to a Kontakt Instruments most of us know.
 Thrill has that big pad in the middle that many of us control through their iPad (TouchOSC).
 Using SQ4 add value as it can produce a repeatable movement which I can modify at any time.
 I received a lot of feedback on how hard it is for some users to use TouchOSC with Thrill it makes that controlling the Pad much more accessible.